Fill in the details below to become a member.

 How would you like to receive your membership pack?

 Online Membership.
 Go green, go paperless.
 Receive your pack by email and save the environment.
 Download your Member App - it's free and allows access to your virtual card.

 Receive your membership card by post and download the mobile Member App.

-As a member of Your Co-op, you are entitled to exclusive offers and rewards from our family of businesses.
+As a member of The Midcounties Co-operative, you are entitled to exclusive offers from our family of businesses.

 We would like to email you about these from time to time so you don’t miss out.
 Click if you agree.
 If you are also happy for us to send you occasional texts, then let us know that too.

 You may get offers from any of the Your Co-op businesses.
 Either see what offers come your way or let us know what interests you below.